Article Content

 The Micro attributes specify the type of performance we want to achieve in order to reach our business target (EdX.com).

-The Macro attributes specify the sizes and locations of the market segments we will try to reach with the micro attributes.
+The Macro attributes specify the sizes of the market segments.
+They also indicate the locations we will try to reach with the micro attributes.
 The Macro Attributes are just the hard specifications of what the supply chain has to achieve (EdX.com).

 Location: